 There are three main areas to take into account when packing for your Baja surfing trip.
 They are travel essentials, surfing equipment, and other gear.
 It is also wise to note that you should try and pack light when you’re traveling to Baja.
 If you’re like a lot of other surfers, then you’ll want to experience a wide variety of surf spots.
 It is easy to do that when you aren’t lugging around a ton of stuff!

 - The most important part of packing for a trip to Baja is remembering all of your travel essentials.
-They include your identification (passport and driver’s license), tourist card (there are several options available), and Mexico insurance (yeah, you can’t really pack insurance, but make sure that you get some – and the documents to go with it – before your trip).
+They include your identification (passport and driver’s license), tourist card (there are several options available), and Mexican Car Insurance (yeah, you can’t really pack insurance, but make sure that you get some – and the documents to go with it – before your trip).
 These documents will help you get through the border and help you get out of any trouble that you might find yourself in during your trip.

 - It is also necessary to pack some money for your surfing trip.
 Since Baja is located in Mexico, you will need to exchange your U.S. dollars for pesos.
 Don’t bring too much money though!
 Travelers with excessive amounts of cash attract the attention of criminals.
 It is usually best to bring a credit card (with a pin number) alongside a small amount of spending cash.